 - 1.4(a) Patients shall be discharged only on order of the Attending Practitioner.
-Should a patient leave the hospital against the advice of the Attending Practitioner or without proper discharge, a notation of the incident shall be made in the patient's medical record by the Attending Practitioner.
-The discharge process and corresponding documentation shall provide for continuing care based on the patient's assessed needs at the time of discharge. - 1.4(b) If any questions as to the validity of discharge from the facility should arise, the subject shall be referred to the Physician Advisor for assistance or to the designated Medical Staff leader and/or Chief Executive Officer if there is no available Physician Advisor.. - 1.4(c) The Attending Physician is required to document the need for continued hospitalization on a daily basis or prior to expiration of the designated length of stay.
-This documentation must contain: - (1) Adequate documentation stating the reason for continued hospitalization.
-A simple reconfirmation of the diagnosis will not be considered adequate; - (2) Estimate of additional length of stay the patient will require; and - (3) Plans for discharge and post-hospital care. - (4) Shall participate in timely and appropriate planning for discharge and post-hospital care.
+Should a patient leave the Hospital against the advice of the Attending Practitioner, or without proper discharge, a notation of the incident shall be made in the patient's medical record by the Attending Practitioner.
+The discharge process, and corresponding documentation, shall provide for continuing care based on the patient's assessed needs at the time of discharge. - 1.4(b) If any questions as to the validity of admission, to or discharge from the facility should arise, the subject shall be referred to the Physician Advisor for assistance or to the designated Medical Staff leader and/or Chief Administrative Officer if there is no available Physician Advisor. - 1.4(c) The Attending Practitioner is required to document the need for continued hospitalization prior to expiration of the designated length of stay.
+This documentation should contain: - (1) Adequate documentation stating the reason for continued hospitalization.
+A simple reconfirmation of the diagnosis will not be considered adequate; - (2) Estimate of additional length of stay the patient will require; and - (3) Plans for discharge and post-hospital care.

-Upon request of the Utilization Management Committee or other committee responsible for case management, the Attending Physician must provide written justification of the necessity for continued hospitalization of any patient hospitalized longer than specified by the committee, including an estimate of the number of additional days of stay and the reason therefore.
+Upon request of the Utilization Management Committee, or other committee responsible for case management, the Attending Practitioner must provide written justification of the necessity for continued hospitalization of any patient hospitalized longer than specified by the committee, including an estimate of the number of additional days of stay and the reason therefore.
 This report must be submitted within a reasonable period of time.
 Failure to comply with this policy will be brought to the attention of the MEC for action.

-1.4(d) The Attending Physician shall keep the patient and the patient's family informed concerning the patient's condition throughout the patient's term of treatment.
-The Attending Physician and hospital staff shall ensure that the patient (or appropriate family member or legally designated representative) is provided with information that includes, but is not limited to, the following:

-- (1) Conditions that may result in the patient's transfer to another facility or level of care; - (2) Alternatives to transfer, if any; - (3) The clinical basis for the discharge; - (4) The anticipated need for continued care following discharge; - (5) When indicated, educational information regarding how to obtain further care, treatment, and services to meet the patient's needs, which are arranged by or assisted by the hospital; and - (6) Written discharge instructions in a form and manner that the patient or family member can understand.
+- 1.4(d) The Attending Practitioner shall keep the patient and the patient's family informed concerning the patient's condition, throughout the patient's term of treatment.
+The Attending Practitioner and hospital staff shall ensure that the patient (or appropriate family member or legally designated representative) is provided with information that includes, but is not limited to, the following: - (1) Conditions that may result in the patient's transfer to another facility or level of care; - (2) Alternatives to transfer, if any; - (3) The clinical basis for the discharge; - (4) The anticipated need for continued care following discharge; - (5) When indicated, educational information regarding how to obtain further care, treatment, and services to meet the patient's needs, which are arranged by or assisted by the Hospital; and - (6) Written discharge instructions in a form and manner that the patient or family member can understand.